elertan/mexc-rs/README.md

  * spot::v3::order::tests::test_order
  * spot::v3::query_order::tests::query_order

  The `test_order` is an invalid price and 3 others fails to catch a real order that should be in your account.
+If you really need to test, change the orders values, and create the expected orders in your account, at your own risk.